Meet The PRIDE Team!

 Margareta Shea, RN, FNP

 Maile Shea received her Masters of Science in Nursing from Georgetown University and graduated Summa Cum Laude.
 She is Board certified as a family nurse practitioner with prescription authority in Texas.
 Before coming to PRIDE in 2003, Maile worked in multiple areas of expertise including orthopedics, oncology, pediatric hematology, bone marrow transplant, family practice and urgent care.
 She is pleased to work in a multi-disciplinary setting at PRIDE and have the opportunity to partner in care with patients in all phases of rehabilitation and pain management.
 Away from the office, she enjoys yoga, reading and outdoor fitness.

-With over 54 years combined experience, PRIDE’s Occupational Therapists (OT) are experts in helping individuals with chronic pain and disabilities to return to functional activities of daily living and to resume a more productive life.
+PRIDE’s Occupational Therapists (OT) are experts in helping individuals with chronic pain and disabilities to return to functional activities of daily living and to resume a more productive life.
 PRIDE OTs help individuals overcome physical obstacles by building strength, endurance, and coordination.
 Our OTs stay current in their field and provide creative, evidence-based, exercise routines to help reach each individual’s goals.
 Functional simulations of real-life activities are provided, which promote optimal results for those who are limited with home chores, work duties, and/or leisure pursuits.
 Education is provided on activity modification, energy conservation, and pain management techniques.
 As experts in Functional Capacity Evaluations, our OT staff has assisted with chapters published in the “Guide to the Evaluation of Functional Ability” and they continue to support research in this area.